MinghuiChen43/awesome-deep-phenomena/README.md

   - Sibylle Marcotte, Rémi Gribonval, Gabriel Peyré.
   - Key Word: Gradient Flow; Conservation Laws; Lie Algebra.
   - <details><summary>Digest</summary> This paper explores the concept of "conservation laws" in gradient flows and their relevance to understanding the implicit bias and generalization properties of over-parameterized machine learning models, presenting a rigorous definition of conservation laws, methods to determine the number of these quantities, and algorithms to compute polynomial and non-polynomial conservation laws.

-- The Underlying Scaling Laws and Universal Statistical Structure of Complex Datasets. [[paper]](https://arxiv.org/abs/2306.14975)
-  - Noam Levi, Yaron Oz.
-  - Key Word: Neural Scaling Laws; Random Matrix Theory.
-  - <details><summary>Digest</summary> The paper explores the underlying scaling laws and universal statistical structure of complex datasets, using tools from statistical physics and Random Matrix Theory (RMT).
-They analyze the feature-feature covariance matrix and observe that the power-law scalings of eigenvalues differ between uncorrelated random data and real-world data.
-They find that introducing long-range correlations can recover the scaling behavior in synthetic data, and both synthetic and real-world datasets belong to the same universality class as chaotic systems rather than integrable systems.
-The expected RMT statistical behavior is evident in empirical covariance matrices at smaller dataset sizes than traditionally used for training, and it can be related to the number of samples needed to approximate the population power-law scaling behavior.

 - Practical Sharpness-Aware Minimization Cannot Converge All the Way to Optima. [[paper]](https://arxiv.org/abs/2306.09850)
   - Dongkuk Si, Chulhee Yun.